-Arivis VisionVR is a Windows and Oculus based image visualisation and analysis solution designed for manual interaction in virtual reality with multidimensional volumetric image datasets.
-It offers tools for manual segmentation and tracking along with collaborative toolset for the mutual exploration of images in VR.
+Arivis VisionVR is a Windows-based image visualization and analysis solution designed for manual interaction in virtual reality with multidimensional volumetric image datasets.
+It offers tools for manual segmentation and tracking along with a collaborative toolset for the mutual exploration of images in VR.

 Opening or Importing Images

 The simplest way to open images in arivis VisionVR is simply to drag and drop an image file into an open viewer.
 Files in the arivis SIS format will open immediately, supported files of any other format will trigger the import process which creates a SIS file.